ajsmith607/memills/content/family-of-edward-hallock-mills/gould-ellen.md

 {{% fig "1914-12-05-ithaca-journal" "500" /%}}

 Like Hannah and Emily, Ellen was active in the Women's Christian Temperance Union.
 Both Hannah and Ellen were born in England, and Ellen at least, spoke with an English accent.
-Hannah herself likely spoke with an English accent, but at the very least, Ellen's familiar voice surely added comfort.
+This fact suggests the possibility that Hannah herself spoke with an English accent, but at the very least, Ellen's familiar voice surely added comfort.
 Ellen's temperament also sounds like it was very compatible with what we know of Hannah and Emily:

 <figure class="quote-only">
 <blockquote>